-If I were struggling with a chronic wound that my doctor was seemingly unable to treat or cure, my approach would be to place Protosan on the wound and cover it with a polyhexanide-laced dressing, and then rub the Zetpil into the surrounding tissue.
-I might also try Zetpil on the wound itself – though, it might burn.
-Regardless, remember that dressings should be changed as often as needed to keep wound drainage from soaking the gauze.
+If I were struggling with a chronic wound that my doctor was seemingly unable to treat or cure, I would place Protosan on the wound and cover it with a polyhexanide-laced dressing, then rub the Zetpil into the surrounding tissue.
+I might also try Zetpil on the wound, though it might burn.
+Remember that dressings should be changed as often as needed to prevent wound drainage from soaking the gauze.
 This is usually one to four times a day.
-This treatment would continue until at least a week or so after the wound was seemingly healed.
+This treatment would continue until at least a week after the wound was seemingly healed.

-NOTE #2: If you are looking for even more, you could also consider adding Epicatechin to your supplement stack.
-Epicatechin is often used as a sports supplement but it has also been found to acutely increase microcirculation in human skin and may also improve wound healing.
+NOTE #2: If you are looking for, even more, you could also consider adding Epicatechin to your supplement stack.
+Epicatechin is often used as a sports supplement, but it has also been found to acutely increase microcirculation in human skin and may also improve wound healing.
 Here is a product example.
-This would actually be a great addition if you explore the following option.
+This will be a great addition if you explore the following option.

 One More Option to Consider

 There is another tool I would like to share with you.
-I’m separating this from the others because this one usually has a significant cost to it.
-However, I believe that I need to include it because it appears to be a reliable adjunct to other treatments.
+I’m separating this from the others because it is usually expensive.
+However, I need to include it because it appears to be a reliable adjunct to other treatments.
 After all, it can aid in the wound-healing process significantly.
-This is true, regardless of whether you are dealing with biofilms or not.
+This is true regardless of whether you are dealing with biofilms or not.

-For example, experiments have demonstrated that when shock waves are applied to catheters colonized with bacteria that were not susceptible to the antibiotic ciprofloxacin, they were suddenly sensitive to the treatment.
+For example, experiments have demonstrated that when shock waves are applied to catheters colonized with bacteria that were not susceptible to the antibiotic ciprofloxacin, they are suddenly sensitive to the treatment.
 In fact, the bacteria became 100 to >1000-fold more sensitive after being exposed to the shockwaves.
 Several randomized controlled trials have found similar results and showed that ESWT (as an adjunct to wound treatment) significantly accelerated the healing process of chronic wounds.
-Furthermore, the results of several other studies have shown that shockwave treatment specifically, in combination with other therapies (like antimicrobials), is significantly effective in clearing multispecies biofilms.
+Furthermore, several other studies have shown that shockwave treatment specifically, combined with other therapies (like antimicrobials), is significantly effective in clearing multispecies biofilms.

 Best of all, ESWT is being characterized as a noninvasive, mostly painless, and safe treatment.
-This makes it a perfect candidate for this article, and this is especially true since it does not require a prescription to get and because it puts the power (literally) in your hands.
-However, understand that studies are ongoing and they are still learning about what this can and cannot do.
+This makes it a perfect candidate for this article, especially since it does not require a prescription to get and because it puts the power (literally) in your hands.
+However, understand that studies are ongoing, and they are still learning about what this can and cannot do.